 The answer to both questions was yes, but with a pair of caveats.

-Parish leaders did just that and, thanks in part to the planning study, the campaign was a major success.
-To date, the parish has received nearly $1.85 million in gifts and pledges and the first phase of construction is well underway.
+Parish leaders did just that and, thanks in part to the capital campaign feasibility study, the campaign was a major success.
+To date, the church has received nearly $1.85 million in gifts and pledges and the first phase of construction is well underway.

 Had Sacred Heart parish not conducted the planning study, the campaign likely would have been viewed as a failure.
 In all likelihood, parish leaders would have embarked on a $4.5 million campaign and fallen far short of their goal, leaving parishioners demoralized and frustrated.